 My experience of going solo here was completely positive.
 For the first time, I saw something I was afraid of turning into something amazing.
 It allowed me to come out of my shell and open myself up to meeting new people.
 Spending time with people who were like me and wanted to see the world was a reminder that I could still love life.
 I still think group tours are awesome and it’s definitely something I’d consider doing again.
 It was this trip that made me brave enough to buy a one way ticket to Australia, confident that I’d be able to take on a full solo adventure.

-I spent my first night in Australia in floods of tears but things did look up.
-The very next morning, I met a couple of lovely girls to hang out with and continued to meet some amazing people who I have incredibly happy memories with.
-However, despite the good times, I didn’t enjoy my experience of travelling solo this time around.
-Looking back now, it’s easier to only see the highlights but almost every day there was a sick feeling in the pit of my stomach that just wouldn’t go away.
+The plane journey was rough, as was my first night in Australia, but things did look up.
+The very next morning, I met a couple of lovely people to hang out with and for months afterwards, continued to meet amazing people who I have incredibly happy memories with.
+However, despite the good times, I struggled with my experience of travelling solo this time around.

 I know this post is quite personal but if you’ve managed to make it to the end of this epic ramble, I hope it’s been interesting to read about how my two different experiences of travelling solo have shaped my travel habits.
 I’m definitely envious of those who feel totally comfortable travelling far and wide on their own but even having the courage to learn that it isn’t for me is something that I’ve learned to be a little proud of.